Rene1208/website/_pages/about.md

 <a id="teaching-mentoring"></a>
 In addition to my research, I am passionate about teaching and mentoring students at University but also practitioners at
 Banks or in their MBA studies.
-I offer courses in experimental economics and finance, aiming to equip students and practitioners with the skills and knowledge they need to succeed in their academic and professional careers.
+I offer courses in economics and finance, aiming to equip students and practitioners with the skills and knowledge they need to succeed in their academic and professional careers.
 Check out my [courses](/teaching/) .